Our Brief History

 It was around 2012 that the name Peters Care was formed to bring the volunteer group together under a name.

-In 2014 the ABC featured articles on Peters Care and its founder Simon McCann, which did raise the profile of the small volunteer network.
-However, the broadcasts were Australia wide, which opened the floodgates with farmers across Australia seeking assistance.
-Peters Care now covers all States and Territories of Australia.
+In early 2014 the ABC featured a program on Simon McCann and Peters Care, which raised the profile of the small volunteer network.
+However, the ABC feature was Australia-wide, which opened the floodgates across Australia with farmers seeking help.